• Skip to primary navigation

 If you're having trouble molding the filling, then blend some more.
 Or, another option is to add more sweetener.
 For instance, additional honey, maple syrup or 1-2 pitted dates.

 Retrieve the balls from the freezer and dip, one at a time, into the melted chocolate.
-Place on a parchment-lined baking sheet or plate to set.
+Place them on a parchment-lined baking sheet or plate to set.

-Best Way to Store Homemade Truffles
+Best Way to Store Homemade Strawberry Truffles

 More Paleo Truffle Recipes

-• Chocolate Gingerbread Truffles
+Chocolate Hazelnut Truffles

 Print